2014 OUSCI Preview- Herman Porter's 1985 Porsche 911

 Fortunately, Herman maintains a fairly consistent and rigid schedule, which specifically allows time for such logistical planning.
 "I am retired, so every week is pretty much six Saturdays and a Sunday, with a bunch of honey-dos and a few track days thrown in," says Porter.
 Prepping the car wasn't a terribly involved process either.
 "I washed the 911, took off the stickers (hoping to have the new ones before it ships) and changed the transmission gear oil (hoping it will now go in to second gear, as it’s old and a little stubborn, like me!"

-Porter does have plans to make the Porsche similar to his brother's 948 in terms of LSX power, but that upgrade was simply not in the cards before the SEMA Show this year.
+Porter does have plans to make the Porsche similar to his nephew's 948 in terms of LSX power, but that upgrade was simply not in the cards before the SEMA Show this year.
 As it stands, the 911's 3.2-liter mill produces just over 200 horsepower, however, the car weighs just 2,360 pounds and Herman knows how to wheel it around the track (we've seen him tripoding on more than one occasion).

 Porter is not at all familiar with the track for the BFGoodrich Hot Lap Challenge, but like other competitors, he has watched videos and hopes it will favor cars that handle, rather than those with big horsepower.
 However, Herman still believes Corvettes and Camaros will be the cars to beat.
 "There could be a spoiler, if someone blinks," says Porter.
 "The all-wheel drive cars could have a huge advantage, as well as Doug Wind in his Dodge SRT.
 He is always fast (if he can keep the car together)."